Practice Area

 Wisconsin CCW Law Changed, Not Everyone Has Kept Up

 Wisconsin became a shall-issue concealed-carry state in November 2011 under Act 35.
 Before that, concealed carry was functionally illegal for civilians.
-Since then, licensed civilians have been able to carry under Wis.
-Stat. § 175.60, with recognized reciprocity for out-of-state licenses from states meeting Wisconsin’s training-equivalence requirements.
+Since then, licensed civilians have been able to carry under § 175.60, with recognized reciprocity for out-of-state licenses from states meeting Wisconsin’s training-equivalence requirements.

 The post-Bruen landscape (N.Y.
 State Rifle & Pistol Ass’n v.
 Bruen, 597 U.S. 1 (2022)) has opened additional challenges to the state-level restrictions that remain.